What is LMOS?

 LMOS Protocol

-• Agent & Tool Description Format
+Agent & Tool Description Format

-• Metadata Propagation Protocol
+Metadata Propagation Protocol

-• Dynamic Agent & Tool Discovery
+Agent & Tool Discovery Process

-Agents have the ability to dynamically discover other agents and tools.
-They can query the Registry based on specific criteria, such as capabilities or metadata, ensuring the right Agents or Tools are matched for a given task.
+A discovery mechanism for obtaining agent and tool descriptions, supporting both local and global networks.
+It accommodates updates to descriptions and handles the dynamic nature of agents, allowing for their constant evolution.
+Agents have the ability to dynamically discover other agents and tool descriptions.
+They can query centralized registries based on specific criteria, such as capabilities or metadata, ensuring the right Agents or Tools are matched for a given task.
+Decentralized, federated protocols could be also used for discovery, eliminating reliance on centralized registries. -

-• Agent Communication Protocol
+Agent Communication Protocol

 Agents are able to communicate using open protocols, but the LMOS protocol also provides flexibility in choosing the best transport protocol for each agent’s purpose.
-Rather than enforcing a single transport protocol like HTTP, MQTT, or AMQP, the LMOS protocol allows agents to select and adapt protocols based on their needs.
+Rather than enforcing a single transport protocol like HTTP, MQTT, or AMQP, the LMOS protocol allows agents to select and adapt protocols based on their needs. -

-• Group Management
+Group Management

 The LMOS protocol supports the creation and management of agent groups.
 This functionality allows the formation, management, and dissolution of agent groups while enforcing trust relationships among agents within the group.
 It enhances collaboration and coordination across agents in the system.